charlesbrandt/public/system/editors/vs_code/vs_code.md

 You can also open Keyboard Shortcuts editor and select the Open Keyboard Shortcuts (JSON) button on the right of the editor title bar. [couldn't find this path]

-### Switch Buffers

-Ctrl-Tab allows switching to previous buffer may want to bind this to Ctrl-B instead

 ### Block Navigation

 Space Block Jumper allows jumping to the next blank line.

 https://marketplace.visualstudio.com/items?itemName=jmfirth.vsc-space-block-jumper